 To work these lures properly, don’t use a stout rod meant for speed jigging; instead, utilize a much longer rod with a soft tip.
-“Whether it’s a spinning or conventional rod — both rods work equally well — make sure the rod is 6 to 7 feet long and has a sensitive tip,” says Babcock.
-“One good setup is a Shimano Trinidad 16 and a light-action, 6-foot-6-inch Trevala rod.”
+“Whether it’s a spinning or conventional rod — both rods work equally well — make sure the rod is a shorter length and has a sensitive tip,” says Babcock.

 Thirty- to 50-pound braid is all that’s necessary for main line, says Croson, topped off with 6 to 8 feet of 60-pound fluorocarbon.
 Wind-on leaders work superbly here too, whether you like to build your own or buy premade rigs.
 Bevan prefers to connect his leaders to the main line with an FG knot, while Babcock prefers a page-ranking (PR) knot.